Please visit our home site at www.TRILOBOATS.com.

 • Inexpensive to build and maintain (simple components, DIY sails).

-Y'know... we’re not fanatic about JR, but we are fans.
-As a cruising rig for wild waters and a shoestring boat - the only kind I'll likely ever own…
+Y'know... we’re not fanatic about JR, but we are big fans.
+As a cruising rig for wild waters and a shoestring boat - the only kind we'll likely ever own…

 Junk Rig keeps wooing us back.